 Indeed, the song is all about the end of a toxic relationship, and this article by Cosmo draws a number of parallels to Taylor’s earlier songs including The Last Time and You’re Not Sorry.
 So what does my happily-married-never-had-a-toxic-relationship ass love so much about this song?
 Well, the Bon Iver collab is incredible and you can just feel the pain and the emotion throughout the whole song.
 I can certainly see the parallel to The Last Time on the Red album, and this song feels like a more intense, raw version of the song.

 Swifties like to do their detective work when it comes to Taylor’s albums, and there’s a couple of fan theories about Betty.
 While this is one of the songs that’s part of the ‘teenage love triangle,’ and some would argue it’s written from a male perspective, others argue that’s not the case, as this Buzzfeed article hilariously demonstrates.
-I must admit, upon hearing the song for the first time I thought that perhaps it was about a relationship Taylor had with a girl (and it appears I’m not the only one, as this article shows), but this was before I knew about the love triangle theory (which is that Betty is told from the point of view of the male character in the triangle), so I honestly have no idea what to believe any more.
+I must admit, upon hearing the song for the first time I thought that perhaps it was about a relationship Taylor had with a girl (and it appears I’m not the only one, as this article shows), but this was before I knew about the love triangle theory (which is that Betty is told from the point of view of the male character in the triangle).
+However, as more fan theories emerged, it the idea that the song is indeed part of the story running through the album is one that became a lot more plausible, with Taylor even mentioning during the Long Pond Studio Sessions film that she thought the characters of Betty and James ended up together.
 Why do I love the song so much?
 It tells a story so brilliantly, and it’s very reminiscent of Taylor’s older stuff.
-I think that each fan can make up their own theory about it for sure, but ultimately, it goes to show that Taylor is the queen of not only storytelling, but also the queen of conspiracy theories (one fan theory even suggests every single song on the album is linked).
-Here’s the lyric video – what’s your take on the song?
+I just love the chorus too – it’s so catchy, and hearing Taylor just casually curse in her songs is weirdly refreshing, as it’s something she doesn’t do in her older stuff .

 This is one of the songs on the album that grew on me – the more I listen to it, the more I love it.
 Fans speculate that the song is about all of the past relationships that led Taylor to her current one with Joe Alwyn – this PopSugar article explains it much better than I can!
 For me, it’s the upbeat nature of the song and the imagery that she creates that make it one of her songs I can’t stop listening to.